billzt/MiFish/README.md

 * [FastTreeMP](http://www.microbesonline.org/fasttree/) (v2.1.11)

 # Install
 Currently we only support Linux.
-Please use conda to manage the environment
+Please use conda to manage the environment.
+If you do not have a Linux OS, or you just want to have a quick look, you can try the [Docker version](https://github.com/billzt/MiFish/blob/main/Docker.md)
 ```
 $ conda create -n MiFish python==3.9.13
 $ conda activate MiFish